 As you plan your schedule for each quarter, you'll want to make sure that you are qualified to enroll in the courses you select.
-This page discusses challenges you may encounter in your efforts to be successfully admitted to a course.
+Learn about possible registration restrictions below.

 Registration periods (sometimes abbreviated "Pd." or "PD" in the Time Schedule) are used to control when certain groups of students can register for certain classes.
 Period 1 is the time when currently enrolled students register, Period 2 is the time when new students register, and Period 3 is the first week of classes.
 The dates for these periods each quarter can be found in the Academic Calendar.